grannycart/by-sound-alone_source/draft4_builtprose-subworld_story1.md

 "Weel feck.
 I might have some spare steel that could do that.
 Depends on what the hatch on that ther boat looks like, so I'll have to eyeball that.
 Possible it could be done.
 But tha's a feckin' tricky bit of sonar listenin' to mate to that, steerin' the boat up from underneath like.
 Can ye do that?"

 "The _Gnat_ has a view port in the sail.
-He should be able to see where he is to do the docking maneuver without sonar."
+He should be able to see where he is to do the mating maneuver without sonar."
 Said Hemi.

 "A feckin' window on a submarine.
 Feckin crazy shit ya want to pull here.
 But look, I need to keep workin' on my patch in the cargo bay, I may spend the rest of my lif' workin' on that feckin patch, really.
 Who's going t' do that feckin' wet welding job?
 Owen has been gettin' the hang of it..."